Lower School Updates

 Chapel

-You are invited to attend Chapel this Friday, January 9.
+You are welcome to attend Chapel this Friday, January 16.

-Fourth Grade Families: You're Invited to a Middle School Coffee and Technology Talk
+Fourth Grade Families: Save the Date for Middle School Coffee and Technology Talk

 All fourth grade and Middle School families are invited to an informative session on technology use in Middle School on Thursday, January 22, 2026, from 8:15 - 9 a.m. in Washington Hall.
 Topics will include: